Codeception uses PHPUnit as a backend for running its tests. Thus, any PHPUnit test can be added to a Codeception test suite

 Let’s see how we can use it for integration tests:

-A very similar approach can be used for all frameworks that have ORM implementing ActiveRecord pattern.
+A very similar approach can be used for all frameworks that have an ORM implementing the ActiveRecord pattern.

 They also should be included by specifying